UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 "widgets/slider.cob" as widgets.slider
 ```

-Files loaded directly from the app aren't in any manifest sections, so you can also specify the manifest key of `self`:
+Files loaded directly from the app aren't in any manifest sections, so you can also specify the manifest key of `self` in root files:

 ```rust
 // my_project/assets/main.cob